ImmutableVariable/learnityourself/docs/python/07-error-handling/02-try-except-blocks.md

 # Try-Except Blocks

-In the previous lesson, we learned about exceptions and how they signal problems in our code.
-Now, let's explore how to handle these exceptions gracefully using try-except blocks, allowing our programs to recover from errors rather than crashing.
+Exceptions signal problems within your code; however, they can be handled gracefully!

 ## The Basics of Exception Handling

 Exception handling in Python uses four key keywords:
-- `try`: Encloses code that might raise an exception
+- `try`: Encloses code that might raise an exception.
+Essentially, "try to run this code"
-- `except`: Handles specific exceptions that occur in the try block
+- `except`: Handles specific exceptions that occur in the try block.
+Now, "if an exception occurs when trying that code, run this code"
 - `else`: Executes if the try block doesn't raise an exception
 - `finally`: Executes regardless of whether an exception occurred